-Looking to claim SANSA Airlines delay compensation?
-Curious how much SANSA Airlines cancellation compensation you’re owed?
-Let the world’s largest air passenger rights organisation handle your claim.
+Looking to claim Sansa Airlines delay compensation?
+Curious how much Sansa Airlines cancellation compensation you’re owed?
+Let the world’s largest air passenger rights organization handle your claim.

 No win, no fee